Great Dane Temperament explained: The biggest dog with the biggest heart

 If a Dane shows any aggression, look for potential sources that trigger them.
 It could be a health issue or a territorial instinct.
 Consult a vet or dog behaviourist immediately, as it’s not a typical breed behaviour.

-After reading all the above, we are sure you have fallen in love with them the same as we did.
-To discover if the Great Dane is right for you, you need to be honest with yourself.
+After reading all the above, we are sure you have fallen in love with them like we did.
+To discover if the Great Dane is right for you, you must be honest with yourself.
 Is this dog something you can handle?
 Can you provide a home for the Great Dane where they will thrive, flourish and be the best version of themselves?

 Great Dane Temperament in a nutshell